Skip to main content

 Costory ties spend movements to causes you already care about: GitHub deploys, Kubernetes signals, incidents, and provider events such as purchases.
 When your bill moves, you can see whether it tracked a release, a usage spike, or a pricing change.

-You always start by ingesting normalized billing into Cost Explorer.
+You always start by ingesting normalized billing into Explorer.
 Optionally, you connect event sources such as GitHub, CI/CD, or the custom Events API so deploys, releases, and other signals appear as timeline markers.
 Those markers sit on the same time axis as your cost curves, so you can compare spend with what shipped or changed.
-See Explore with context: metrics and events and the Events setup guides.
+See Events and the Events setup guides.

 Get reports automatically, not manually